idris-lang/Idris2/docs/source/reference/pragmas.rst

 The ``%builtin Natural`` pragma converts recursive/unary representations of natural numbers into primitive ``Integer`` representations.

-This pragma is defined in detail on its own page.
+This pragma is explained in detail on its own page.
 For more, see :ref:`builtins`.

 ``%deprecate``
 ====================